ovh/cds/README.md

 ### Can I use it in production?

 Yes!
-CDS is used in production since 3y @OVH and launch more than 7M CDS workers per year.
+CDS is used in production since 2015 @OVH and it launches more than 7M CDS workers per year.
 You can install the official release available on https://github.com/ovh/cds/releases

 CDS provides everything needed to monitor and measure production activity (logs, metrics, monitoring)